Skip to content

 The flag of the United Kingdom of Great Britain and Northern Ireland, also known as the Union Jack, is an overlay of the flags of England, Scotland, and Northern Ireland

-The United Kingdom consists of Great Britain and Northern Ireland—hence its official name, “United Kingdom of Great Britain and Northern Ireland.”
-Northern Ireland, the northern part of the Irish island, has been part of the United Kingdom since 1921, although there have been conflicts between the regions in the past.
-The United Kingdom was formed on January 1, 1801, through the union of the kingdoms of England and Scotland.
+The United Kingdom consists of Great Britain and Northern Ireland–hence its official name “United Kingdom of Great Britain and Northern Ireland.”
+Northern Ireland–the northern part of the Irish island–has been part of the United Kingdom since 1921, although there have been conflicts between the regions in the past.
+The United Kingdom was formed on January 1, 1801, by the union of the kingdoms of England, Scotland, and Ireland.
 At that time, their parliaments were united to create a common political entity.
+However, after the partition of Ireland in 1922, only Northern Ireland remained in the United Kingdom.

 This article is a machine translation of the original German version of TRAVELBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@travelbook.de.